sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 Now, this is the one you pick when you want to do big, serious business.
-It's also one of the oldest RDBMS in activity, dating from the time of relational database invention.
+It's also one of the oldest RDBMS in activity, dating from the time of relational database invention (i mean WARS!!).

 With postgres you can handle [internet scale][0618] operations, your hardware is the limit.
 It is into another league, competing with systems like Oracle, IBM DB2 and SQL Server.
+And winning.

 Pick postgres whenever possible.